1. Graduate CV Examples, Templates & How to Write in 2025

 Here’s the most useful advice: Leave writing your graduate CV personal statement until last.

-Once you have written out all your education, skills and experience, and have read the job ad multiple times in the process.
+Once you have written out all your education, skills, and experience, and have read the job ad multiple times in the process.
 It will write itself.

 And yes, you should write a targeted CV for every position, rounding off your CV personal statement with an objective statement like: “Looking to leverage my proven research skills to help J.T Investments make better, more profitable decisions.”

-Graduate CV personal statement example
+Graduate CV example—personal statement template

 Personal Statement